Skip to main content

 • A control character.

-Individual Tax ID: Spanish nationals use their Spanish national ID, while non-Spanish nationals require a foreign identification number (Número de Identificación de Extranjeros – NIE).
+Individual Tax ID: Spanish nationals use their Spanish national ID, while non-Spanish nationals generally require a foreign identification number (Número de Identificación de Extranjeros – NIE).

 Social Security Registration: Companies and their employees conducting activities in Spain must register with and contribute to the Spanish Social Security system at the onset of employment.
 Contributions are continuous throughout the employment period, ceasing upon termination.